-I make muffins, pancakes, snacks, and dishes (like quiche) that can easily be reheated throughout the week.
+I make (in advance for the week) muffins, pancakes, snacks, and meals (like quiche) that can easily be reheated throughout the week.
 I also like to chop onions, peppers, carrots and celery and any other vegetables that I will use throughout the week for meals and snacking ahead of time.
 Along with vegetables I cook quinoa and rice, and make marinades and dressing that can be easily added to dishes on our “menu”.

 All of this meal prep does not happen every week, so don’t feel overwhelmed, do what you can.
 But when I do get it done, it is a lifesaver!
 It saves so much time when your rushed to get food on the table!
 Plus, you’re not anxious about what to make and not having things on-hand or it taking too long to prepare.
 Healthy snacks are right there, ready, healthy and convenient!

 This is my other favorite tip that not only saves time, but decreases stress.
 Whether it is one on the wall, one of your phone or a printed version, use it and abuse it!